Convenor: Chris Whitefoot

 The main focus of the group is nineteenth and early twentieth century history of the Salford and Manchester region.
 We have a few invited talks but most topics are presented by the members of the group.
 Some present materials that they have researched, others introduce the discussion by reading articles on items of forgotten local history.

 Past members of the group have researched and published a variety of books, which are listed below.
-Present members have recently completed a book entitled ‘A Brief History of Travel in Eccles, Barton and Patricroft since 1628’ which covers many of the events of the eighteenth and nineteenth century travel revolution, all within a few square miles of Lancashire.
-Click on the ‘Travel History’ link below for further information.
+Present members have completed a book entitled ‘A Brief History of Travel in Eccles, Barton and Patricroft since 1628’ which covers many of the events of the eighteenth and nineteenth century travel revolution, all within a few square miles of Lancashire.
+See Travel History Booklet by Mark Child for further information.

-Existing publications researched and published by the Group are:
+Other publications researched and published by the Group are:

-- ‘Church St Eccles’ by Helen Whickham and other group members.
+- ‘Church St Eccles’ by Helen Whickham and other group members

 - ‘Industrial History of Eccles’ by Ronald Britton

 - ‘A Chronological History of Eccles’ by Doreen Rowbottom

 - ‘Treasures of Eccles, Past and Present’ by Doreen Rowbottom

 - ‘Pendleton: the Rise and Fall of a Northern Township’ by Don Lingard